 This was formally lodged with Bedfordshire County Council in April 2008.
 It seeks to upgrade the footpath to bridleway and to realign the route on the Toddington/Westoning parish boundary.
 See details under Westoning on CBC website.

-The path through Stockwell farm house has not followed the legal line for many years.
-The used route includes one of the last stiles in Toddington which would be good to remove.
+The path near Stockwell Farm House has not followed the legal line for many years.
+Up until 2021 the used route included one of the last of two remaining stiles in Toddington.
 The owners have proposed a slightly different alignment through the woodland and further away from the houses.
-This is now progressing and as of early 2021 has not received any formal objections, so should progress to a formal decision this year.
+This is now progressing and as of early 2021 the consultation had not received any formal objection.
+The formal Order was sealed to make the changes on 1st April 2022.
+Assuming no challenges by the 13 May 2022 then this will be formalised.
+The new route is already in use.

 In 2020 the owners of Grove farm, Houghton Regis (east of Lords Hill) created an new route for the bridleway through their land.
 They are progressing this as a formal change.
-The proposed new route has some advantages in that it takes it away from the inhabited buildings, but it has a steep slope which has some impressive views across the valley.
 The legal route is still formally accessible but the owners would prefer users to use the proposed route.
+More information.

-There are several paths on the Definitive Map (see home page) which are legal rights of way but in practice are not usable.
-They will eventually lead to formal changes.
+There are several paths on the Definitive Map which are legal rights of way but in practice are not usable.
+More information.